arangodb/arangojs/README.md

 `async collection.update(documentHandle, newValue, [opts]): Object`

-Updates (merges) the content of the document with the given *documentHandle* with the given *newValue*.
+Updates (merges) the content of the document with the given *documentHandle* with the given *newValue* and returns an object containing the document's metadata.

 **Arguments**